+NAME: 11 , ,

+ADDRESS:

-This is an agreement for volunteer services provided to Mississippi Delta Community College by NAME:SS N: ADDRESS: The volunteer services of (description of services to provid will be provided to the college for the period from to in the college department of Volunteer recommended by Date: Department/Division Head
+The volunteer services of 0 1 1 will be provided

+(description on of services to provided)

+to the college for the period from to in the college

+department of

+- Deter

+Volunteer recommended by Date:Department/Division Head

-During this period, the volunteer named above will receive no remuneration from the college for the services rendered.
-The volunteer will receive no benefits, scholarship, insurance, workers' compensation, etc. from the college for these services.
-The volunteer is not an employee, agent, representative, or contractor of Mississippi Delta Community College.
+During this period, the volunteer named aborservices rendered.
+The volunteer will receive etc. from the college for these services.
+The contractor of Mississippi Delta Community Communit e no benefits, scholarship, in volunteer is not an employ College. nsurance, workers' compensation, yee, agent, representative, or

-All volunteers within any health instructional environment must maintain and provide evidence of personal Malpractice Insurance.

-This agreement is for Volunteer services only and is not to be construed as a salary agreement or as a contract of employment.
-All services are voluntary in nature, and will not create any direct or indirect benefit for the volunteer, or their representative or related party.
+This agreement is for Volunteer services contract of employment.
+All services are benefit for the volunteer, or their representations voluntary in nature, and

-Volunteer's Signature Date College Official's Signature Date
+Volunteer's Signature Date

+College Official's Signature Date